New Developments in the Numerical Conformal Bootstrap: Introduction

 Conformal field theories (CFTs) are central in modern theoretical physics.
 They feature prominently as descriptions of continuous thermodynamic \cite{DombGreenVol11} and quantum \cite{Sachdev_2011} phase transitions, and of fixed points of renormalization group (RG) flows \cite{Nakayama:2013is}.
 They also play an important role in the study of the space of quantum field theories \cite{Douglas:2010ic}, of string theory \cite{Polchinski:1998rq}, of holographic approaches to quantum gravity \cite{Aharony:1999ti}, and of models of particle physics beyond the Standard Model \cite{Luty:2004ye}.
 A deep feature of CFTs is that their correlation functions can be defined nonperturbatively without explicit reference to a Lagrangian or any other microscopic description.
 Instead, the main dynamical principle of CFT is the operator product expansion (OPE) \cite{Wilson:1969zs,PhysRevLett.23.1430} which says that the local operators of the theory form an algebra under multiplication.
 Different CFTs are characterized by the spectrum of the local operators and by the OPE coefficients, which are the structure constants of the operator algebra.
 Possible OPE algebras are tightly constrained by the constraint of crossing symmetry: the correlation functions of the theory should be unambiguously defined independently of the order in which one may decide to apply the OPE.
 The program of constraining or solving CFTs using this constraint, called the conformal bootstrap \cite{Polyakov:1974gs},\cite{Belavin:1984vu}, experienced rapid development in the last 15 years.

-In this review we will be focusing on the numerical conformal bootstrap, which rewrites the constraint of crossing symmetry as a numerical problem to be solved on a computer \cite{Rattazzi:2008pe}.\footnote{See \cite{Bissi:2022mrs,Hartman:2022zik} for reviews of parallel developments in the analytic conformal bootstrap.} The first 10 years of the numerical conformal bootstrap were thoroughly reviewed in \cite{Poland:2018epd}.
+In this review we focus on the numerical conformal bootstrap, which rewrites the constraint of crossing symmetry as a numerical problem to be solved on a computer \cite{Rattazzi:2008pe}.\footnote{See \cite{Bissi:2022mrs,Hartman:2022zik} for reviews of parallel developments in the analytic conformal bootstrap.} The first 10 years of the numerical conformal bootstrap were thoroughly reviewed in \cite{Poland:2018epd}.

 Since then, software and algorithmic advances led to marked increase in the sophistication of performed computations, and to a number of spectacular breakthroughs.
-Here we will review these recent exciting developments.
+Here we review these recent exciting developments.
 Our review is complementary to another recent review \cite{Poland:2022qrs}.
 We cover a larger number of topics and go more in-depth in the description of the algorithms and of the results.

 We start by describing the developments in the software allowing to perform the convex optimization, compute conformal blocks, and organize the computations (Section \ref{sec:soft}).
 We then present a few physics results which were achieved only thanks to the software developments (Section \ref{sec:old}).
 In the next several section we describe the main algorithmic developments (Delaunay triangulation, surface cutting, {\tt tiptop}, the navigator function, and {\tt skydive}), together with the physics results achieved thanks to them.
 We then conclude with prospects for future developments.